WorldOfFunYT/worldbot-discord/README.md

 #### Tools

 - /database - Upload server data to database
-- /youtube url - Change youtube channel id for notifications
-- /youtube notify - Choose if you want notifications about new youtube uploads
+- /youtube notify - Choose if you want notifications about new Youtube uploads
+- /youtube channel - Change Youtube channel ID for notifications
+- /youtube messagechannel - Choose what Discord channel to put notifications in
+- /youtube info - Display info about Youtube notification settings

 ### Other